Our Services

 The biggest symptom of IBS is recurring abdominal pain that is directly linked to changes in bowel habits.
 This combination—not bloating alone, not diarrhea alone, and not constipation alone—is what defines IBS.

 If your symptoms fit this pattern, you're not alone, and help is available.
-Take a moment to use a free online tool to assess your symptoms for Irritable Bowel Syndrome (IBS), then speak to a doctor about your symptoms—especially if anything feels severe, unusual, or potentially serious.
+Use Ubie's free Irritable Bowel Syndrome (IBS) symptom checker to better understand what you're experiencing and prepare for a more informed conversation with your doctor—especially if anything feels severe, unusual, or potentially serious.

 A clear diagnosis is the first step toward relief and peace of mind.